How to become a Master Countdown Solver

 Practice may not make you perfect but ,,,,,,,,

-Above all practise, practise, practise and the best way to practise is by downloading our Letters And Numbers app.
+Above all to become a master countdown solver practise, practise, practise and the best way to practise is by downloading our Letters And Numbers app.
 In Practice Mode you can practise without time constraints.

 In addition you can download our app for free from the App Store or the Google Play Store.
 This screen shot shows the app offers all the aspects of the TV show – the combo option is like the format of the show.
 You can just play numbers or any of the other options.
 Combo would be the most challenging.